blakefren/PasswordAsAService/README.md

 ## Running the tests

 Run any of the included files under /tests/ to test each GET request type.
-If you want to run the service in debug mode, just follow the [Flask instructions](http://flask.pocoo.org/docs/1.0/quickstart/#debug-mode) if you're running the service via the "flask run" option, or uncomment the line "app.run(debug=True)" at the bottom of service.py if using one of the other two methods.
+If you want to run the service in debug mode, just follow the [Flask instructions](http://flask.pocoo.org/docs/1.0/quickstart/#debug-mode) if you're running the service via the "flask run" option.
+Alternatively, in the command-line option, run it without the "-O" flag ("python service.py").
+Double-clicking the file will always run in debug mode.

 ### Break down into end to end tests

 (coming soon)

+API queries supported:
+* localhost:5000/users - returns list of all users in system
+* localhost:5000/users/query - returns list of users matching any querystring arguments (name/uid/gid/comment/home/shell)
+* localhost:5000/users/1234 - returns user with uid "1234"
+* localhost:5000/users/1234/groups - returns list of groups that user with uid "1234" is a member of
+* localhost:5000/groups - returns list of all groups in system
+* localhost:5000/groups/query - returns list of groups matching any querystring arguments (name/gid/member) (any number of members)
+* localhost:5000/groups/4321 - returns group with gid "4321"

 Explain what these tests test and why